 - The group to be trained is small and located in one geographical area.
 According to 2012 statistics, as much as 85% of an organization’s classroom training budget goes toward delivery, including travel.
 When travel and its associated costs (accommodation, meals, entertainment, etc.) are eliminated, the numbers start to look a lot better.
 Elearning and MOOCs have a clear advantage when training programs need to be scaled up, but if you are delivering a managerial training program to 20 or so people once every few years, there is likely no benefit to moving from in-person to digital training.

-- The training is light on content, but heavy on discussion.
+- The training is light on content but heavy on the discussion.
 Digital learning environments have a huge advantage for content delivery, but not all training has content as its main focus.
 For training that is more centered on synchronous discussion and collaboration, ILT remains the top choice.

-Interest in and use of elearning have grown exponentially in recent years, as technologies have improved and training budgets continue to be squeezed.
-While elearning can sometimes be frustrating to learners, used well it has significant benefits, especially in terms of saving both time and money.
+Interest in and use of e-learning have grown exponentially in recent years, as technologies have improved and training budgets continue to be squeezed.
+While learning can sometimes be frustrating to learners, used well it has significant benefits, especially in terms of saving both time and money.
 Elearning has been shown to reduce training costs by up to 50% and training time by up to 60%.